 Runners will be using both lanes as they run uphill.
 Police will be securing the top and bottom of the hill, blocking all thru traffic.
 Should you absolutely need to exit the neighborhood, please use the downhill (southbound) lane only towards Fordham Blvd.

-Please refer to the chart below to get a better understanding of where runners will be during the morning hours of April 20th.
+Click on the chart below to get a better understanding of where runners will be between 7:30-10:00 AM on April 26th.